-This bit specifies the raw interrupt state (after masking) of the $I^2C$ master block.
-If set, an interrupt was signaled; otherwise, an interrupt has not been generated since the bit was last cleared.
+This bit specifies the raw interrupt state (after masking) of the IC master block.
+If set, an interrupt was signaled; otherwise, an interrupt has not

 Register 8: IC Master Interrupt Clear (I2CMICR), offset 0x01C

 This register clears the raw interrupt.